 - identify and change unhelpful thoughts.

-- develope healthy lifestyles and utilize effective philosopy of life.
+- develop healthy lifestyles and utilize effective philosopy of life.

 - handle difficult emotions such as depression, anxiety, anger, shame, and identity issues.